-- Do keep in mind that any mode other than Ninja (and Twin) is a lot easier to get high scores.
-Not 'easier' in the sense of being lower difficulty just you get more point because the mechanics are different.
-That's why if a song has ever seen serious competition, you never ever see Ninja scores in the top ten.
+- Do keep in mind that any mode other than Mono (and Double Vision) is a lot easier to get high scores.
+Not 'easier' in the sense of being lower difficulty just you get more points because the mechanics are different.
+That's why if a song has ever seen serious competition, you never ever see Mono scores in the top ten.

 - Transcendence has a community where long standing members tend to fall into at least one of two categories: game modders and challenge gamers.
 It even got to the point that the developer added a Player Conduct section to the score page (or rather, made the score listings into a full blown stats page to begin with), listing several challenge conducts.
 The game has, to name a few traditional challenges:

 - Conducts: No resurrects, No-Buy, No backtracking, No friendlies killed, No illegal trade, No domina powers used (the last was actually enforced upon all players in version 1.04 due to a bug).

 - Kill the final boss: without using the lamplighter, without using any weapon over level 8, with only civilian equipment, without using domina powers, without using any weapons.

 - Kill the highest number of phobos dreadnoughts (the most powerful enemy in the game that isn't the final boss)